inkstitch/pyembroidery/README.md

 * .gcode

 ### Related Formats
-Pyembroidery includes some related formats like pure color formats that can be loaded as helpers for formats without colors.
+Pystitch includes some related formats like pure color formats that can be loaded as helpers for formats without colors.
 Or .pmv which is a stitch pattern format for Brother sewing machines.

-Pyembroidery will write:
+Pystitch will write:
 * .col : Color format.
 * .edr : Color format.
 * .inf : Color format.
 * .pmv : Brother Stitch Format.

-Pyembroidery will read:
+Pystitch will read:
 * .col : Color format.
 * .edr : Color format.
 * .inf : Color format.
 * .pmv : Brother Stitch Format.

+### Quilting formats
+Pystitch will read:
+* iqp
+* plt
+* qcc

+Pystitch will write:
+* plt
+* qcc

 ### Utility Formats:
 CSV and JSON are the two primary forms of lossless saving formats.
 PNG is an image format, txt output is sometimes used for easy parsing.
 And SVG is an open source interchange format for vectors.

-Pyembroidery will write:
+Pystitch will write:
 * .csv : comma-separated values
 * .json : JavaScript Object Notation
 * .png : Portable Network Graphic
 * .txt : text file.
 * .svg : Scalable Vector Graphics

-Pyembroidery will read:
+Pystitch will read:
 * .csv : comma-separated values
 * .json : JavaScript Object Notation

 #### Versions
-Formats within .get_supported_formats() in pyembroidery provides an element called 'versions' this will contain a tuple of values which can be passed to the settings object as `{'version': <my version>}`.
+Formats within .get_supported_formats() in pystitch provides an element called 'versions' this will contain a tuple of values which can be passed to the settings object as `{'version': <my version>}`.
 This provides version controls for the types of outputs provided within each writer.
 For example, there is an extended header version of dst called `extended`, there's `6` and `6t` in the PesWriter which exports other and different versions of the file.

 This is intended as a good method to create new versions.
 For example, gcode can control a many things, but varies greatly from one purpose to another and would be ideal for different versions.
 There are also different embroidery machines which may require different tweaks.
 Versions is the intended method to deliver machine specific files.